 - Ask that your data is ported to different service for your own purpose;

 - Have rights with regards to automated decision making processes.
 However employment decisions are not based solely on automated decision-making within the charity.

 If you would like to exercise any of these rights or if you believe that the Charity has not complied with your data protection rights, please contact Sophie Clayton, Head of HR (Sophie.firstname.lastname@example.org) in the first instance.
 You can then escalate your complaint to the Information Commissioner, if you do not feel that we have been able to rectify the issue.

 What if you do not provide personal data?

 As a job applicant, you are under no statutory or contractual obligation to provide data to the charity during the recruitment process.
 However, if you do not provide the information, the charity may not be able to process your application properly or at all.

 As an employee, you have some obligations under your employment contract to provide the charity with data.
 In particular, you are required to report absences from work and may be required to provide information about disciplinary or other matters under the implied duty of good faith.
 You may also have to provide the charity with data in order to exercise your statutory rights, such as in relation to statutory leave entitlements.
 Failing to provide the data may mean that you are unable to exercise your statutory rights.

 Certain information, such as contact details, your right to work in the UK and payment details, have to be provided to enable the charity to enter a contract of employment with you.
-If you do not provide other information, this will hinder the charity’s ability to administer the rights and obligations arising as a result of the employment relationship efficiently.
+If you do not provide all necessary information, this will hinder the charity’s ability to administer the rights and obligations arising as a result of the employment relationship efficiently and lawfully.